apache/jena/docs/soh.md

-Title: SOH - SPARQL over HTTP
+# SOH - SPARQL over HTTP

 **SOH** (SPARQL Over HTTP) is a set of command-line scripts for working with SPARQL 1.1.
 SOH is server-independent and will work